debugloop/layers.nvim/README.md

 around two builtin Neovim functions to save and restore mappings (see `:help layers.nvim` for more details).

+This effectively means you could overlay any keys with different functionality, with a builtin way to turn back your keymaps to what they were when you started using the layer.
+I.e. the keymap you overlaid will be restored to what it was instead of unmapped.
+This works for any keymap, whether it is a builtin, set by your config, set by a distro, or set by a plugin.

 It is supposed to be used thorough your config, for instance to enhance other plugins.
 As such, it is thoroughly documented (`:help layers.nvim`) and comes with Lua type annotations, making configuration and usage a breeze if you have a Lua LSP such as [lazydev.nvim][lazydev] configured.